jetjodh/gguf/README.md

 ### simulator
 - design your prompt; or
-- generate a random prompt/descriptor by the [simulator](https://prompt.calcuis.us)
+- generate a random prompt/descriptor by the [simulator](https://prompt.calcuis.us) (though it might not be applicable for all)